Social Tenant Access to Information Requirements (STAIRs) consultation is now open.

 Spotlight report on damp and mould

-Landlords must demonstrate to residents learning from damp and mould complaints.
-We encourage landlord staff and managers to review the case studies and learning in this report, actively consider how you would respond to the case and whether you would make the same mistakes.
+Landlords must learn from damp and mould complaints.
+We encourage landlord staff and managers to review the case studies and learning in this report.
+Actively consider how you would respond and whether you would make the same mistakes.

 Damp and mould report (opens in a new tab)